-Students staying in the Atlas Junior residence will be housed with other students from the same agency or mixed with students from other agencies (depending on a group's preferences), with best efforts made to separate genders and keep similar ages together.
+Students staying in the Atlas Junior residence will usually be housed with other students from the same agency, with best efforts made to separate genders and keep similar ages together.
+This will have all been preplanned.

-7.3 Identifying Atlas Staff
+Identifying Atlas Staff

 Atlas residential staff will wear red Atlas T-shirts or polo shirts at all times when on duty.
-Staff, whether on duty or not, will always wear an Atlas lanyard on campus.
+Staff, whether on duty or not, will always wear a red Atlas lanyard on campus.

-7.4 Identifying Atlas Students
+Identifying Atlas Students